Jonghyun: 2005–2014: Career beginnings

-In October 2010, Jonghyun was one of twenty idols from various South Korean groups that recorded the song "Let's Go", which promoted the 2010 G-20 Seoul summit.
+Jonghyun was one of twenty idols from various South Korean groups that recorded the song "Let's Go", which promoted the 2010 G20 Seoul summit.
 He provided vocals along with labelmates Sungmin of Super Junior, Seohyun of Girls' Generation and Luna of f(x).
-In November 2010, Jonghyun, along with TRAX's Jay, Super Junior's Kyuhyun, and Jino (now a member of Pentagon and goes by the name Jinho) participated in SM the Ballad, a project group formed by SM Entertainment with a focus on ballads and R&B. The group released their debut EP, Miss You, on November 29, 2010.
+Jonghyun, along with TRAX's Jay, Super Junior's Kyuhyun, and Jino, participated in SM the Ballad, a project group formed by SM Entertainment with a focus on ballads.
+The group released their debut EP, Miss You, on November 29, 2010.

-In June 2011, Jonghyun appeared on KBS' Immortal Songs: Singing the Legend, a television competition program where singers perform new versions of old songs by "legendary singers".
+Jonghyun appeared on KBS' Immortal Songs: Singing the Legend, a 2011 television competition program where singers perform new versions of old songs by "legendary singers".
 Jonghyun won the first round and defeated his labelmate, Yesung of Super Junior, but left the show after the first episode due to his busy schedule.
 The show subsequently came under fire from viewers, who claimed the program's harsh elimination method and structure left Jonghyun in tears on stage.

-In October 2013, Jonghyun debuted as a composer with the track "A Gloomy Clock", which was included on IU's third studio album, Modern Times.
-The song, which Jonghyun gave to IU as a friend, was also co-written by Jonghyun and dubbed a duet.
-Two months later, Son Dam-bi released the song "Red Candle", which was also composed and written by Jonghyun.
+Jonghyun received composition credits for the track "A Gloomy Clock", which was included on IU's third studio album, Modern Times, in October 2013.
+The song, which Jonghyun gave to IU as a friend, also features his vocals.
+Two months later, Son Dam-bi released the song "Red Candle", which was also written by Jonghyun.
+He provided vocal direction for the track, in addition to lyric writing and composition.

-In February 2014, Jonghyun debuted as a radio host on the MBC radio program Blue Night.
+Jonghyun began hosting the MBC radio program Blue Night in February 2014.
 MBC said they chose Jonghyun to host because of his dedication to music-related activities and passion for music.
-After a four-year hiatus, SM the Ballad returned on February 13, 2014, with a new line-up and their second EP, Breath.
+He later began a segment on the show where he wrote songs based on stories submitted by listeners.
+After a four-year hiatus, SM the Ballad returned on February 13, with a new line-up and their second EP, Breath.
 Jonghyun performed the title track "Breath" as a collaboration with Girls' Generation's Taeyeon.
-In July 2014, Jonghyun began a segment on his radio show where he wrote songs based on stories submitted by listeners.
-In August 2014, fellow Shinee member Taemin released his first EP, Ace, for which Jonghyun wrote the track "Pretty Boy".
+In August, fellow Shinee member Taemin released his first EP, Ace, for which Jonghyun wrote the track "Pretty Boy".